 5. Record and Take Notes

-How to Conduct Customer Interview
+How to Conduct a Customer Interview

 How you conduct customer interviews can significantly impact the quality of the insights gathered.
 A well-executed interview fosters an open conversation where participants feel comfortable sharing their honest thoughts and experiences.